 You can use this nine-digit code to pay taxes, hire employees, and create a new bank account.
 So, an EIN is not only used to keep track of a business’s tax reporting but also to help identify a business entity.

-#6: Obtain Necessary Licenses, Certification, or Permits
+#6: Obtain Necessary Licenses, Certifications, or Permits

 Though the state of Texas does not require a general business license from LLC owners, you still need registrations or authorizations for specific business activities in Texas.